 Anyone may complain if they are concerned about an action taken by a:

 - debt agreement administrator, including any person who provides assistance in setting up a debt agreement

 - controlling trustee of a Part X arrangement or

 Enquiries about voting on a debt agreement proposal, or varying or terminating a debt agreement should be directed to AFSA’s Debt Agreement Team on 1300 364 785.

 First try and resolve your concerns with the trustee or administrator.
-If you remain dissatisfied or feel unable to raise the issue with them, you may contact AFSA Regulation and Enforcement:
+If you remain dissatisfied or feel unable to raise the issue with them, you may contact AFSA Enforcement and Practitioner Supervision: